SmithWillSuffice/ohanga-pai/content/blog/82_bat_brics.md

 They can always pay in their domestic currency.
 What seller is going to refuse the sale?

-If the purpose was to simply prevent a poor nation form getting the goods, that doe snot require some evil government control of the SWIFT system or anything else like it.
+If the purpose was to simply prevent a poor nation from getting the goods, that does not require some evil government control of the SWIFT system or anything else like it.
 The exporters just get told to not ship.
 No payments layer is in sight.

 To think it is the payments system or the currency numeraire is to have a colonized goldbug mindset.
 MMT should free you from this.

-However, I cannot sop governments from being stupid and self-imposing dollar hegemmony on their people.
+However, I cannot stop governments from being stupid and self-imposing dollar hegemmony on their people.
 They do so all the time.
-They should be corralled by the worker party and ridiculed to death with the Monty Python joke weapon.
+They should be corralled by the worker party and ridiculed and taunted to death with the Monty Python joke weapon.

 ## A Kiwi Lesson